Covariant phase space and $L_\infty$ algebras: Examples

 which integrates to zero because $\d_\mu\sigma$ vanishes in the infinite past and future (we do not consider spatial boundaries).
-Therefore only the symplectic current density contributes,
+Therefore we reproduce the correct symplectic structure

-reproducing the known result.
-This confirms that our formula accounts for the nonlinear structure of the symplectic form in the presence of derivative interactions.
+including the needed dependence on $A_\mu$ generated through derivative interactions.
 One can show without too much difficulty that symplectic structure is gauge invariant and that zero tangents vanish \cite{Crnkovic}.
 These arguments do not require that Yang-Mills gauge symmetry is formulated in terms of an $L_\infty$ algebra.
 However, an explicit $L_\infty$ description of Yang-Mills theory has been worked out in \cite{Hohm,Zeitlin}.